-In the span of just a couple of hours, Susie heard the stories of two women who had been dealing with thorny relationship issues with their partners and didn’t know what to do.
+In the span of just a few hours, Susie heard the stories of three people who had been dealing with thorny relationship issues with their partners and didn’t know what to do.

 One woman said that she had sick kids and she and her husband disagreed about whether to take them to a family physician for treatment or to a naturopathic doctor for alternative care.